 Lincoln College’s newest bachelor’s degree option is growing.
-Beginning in fall 2019, the new Bachelor of Arts in Law is drawing new students to Lincoln College because of the uniqueness of the program.
+The Bachelor of Arts in Law degree is drawing new students to Lincoln College because of the uniqueness of the program.

 While there are a handful of schools across the country that offer undergraduate degree programs in law, the Lincoln College program has unique characteristics that make it stand out from other colleges and universities.
 For example, the Lincoln College program offers courses that are similar to those offered during the first two years of law school.